a-moreira/Koan/README.md

 ### Setup
-First, open the file `koan` in your favorite text editor and set the correct path to this repo in the $DIR variable.
+First, open the file `koan` in your favorite text editor and set the absolute path to your local repository in the DIR variable.

 Then simply
 ```